aio-libs/aiojobs/docs/api.rst

       Return a new :class:`Job` object.

-      The job might be started immediately of pushed into pending list if concurrency :attr:`limit` exceeded.
+      The job might be started immediately or pushed into pending list if concurrency :attr:`limit` exceeded.

       If :attr:`pending_count` is greater than :attr:`pending_limit`